 Crochet Lily of the Valley Stems – Rounds 1 to 4:

-Retrieve one of your crochet lily of the valley flowers and locate the front loops only left over from round 5 at the bottom of the bulb.
+Retrieve one of your crochet lily of the valley flowers and locate the front loops only left over from round 5 at the bottom of the flower.

-With yarn B (green), insert your hook into any front loop only, from outside to inside, so that the ‘right side,’ or front side of your stitches, will face outwards.
+With yarn B (green), insert your hook into any front loop only, from outside to inside, so that the ‘right side,’ or front side of your new stitches, will be facing outwards.

 Yarn over yarn B, then pull through and chain 1.